Chain Reaction of Mental Anguish: Plot

 When Tracy Jordan (Tracy Morgan) asks Jack Donaghy (Alec Baldwin) to invest in his con artist "son" Donald's (guest star Michael Benjamin Washington) ill-conceived theme restaurant, Jack becomes concerned.
 He believes that Tracy is letting sentiment get in the way and allowing himself to be taken for a ride.
 Jack tells Tracy he needs to cut Donald off like any other parent.
 Therefore, Donald would be prevented from scamming Tracy out of any more of his money.

 At the same time, Liz Lemon (Tina Fey) is having doubts about her relationship with Carol (Matt Damon) but is unable to vent her concerns to Jack since he is too busy trying to sort out Tracy's problem.
 Instead, Jack recommends that she sees a therapist, so she appoints Kenneth Parcell (Jack McBrayer) as her relationship therapist.
 However, this leads to further problems when Liz makes a comment about her uncle Harold that reminds Kenneth of one of his own traumas.
 Jack ends up having to resolve this issue as well by appointing himself Kenneth's therapist.
 Kenneth explains to Jack that he once had a pig named Harold whom he loved and looked up to as a father, but was eventually forced to sell.
 Later, when he needed money for a ferry ride to NBC, he was forced to eat Harold in a pig eating contest.
 Jack tells Kenneth that by eating Harold, he gave his death meaning, but this brings back memories of problems with his father, Jimmy Donaghy.
 At the end, Jack reveals to Tracy and Donald that when he received the part of protein in a school play, his father Jimmy Donaghy destroyed his confidence, which resulted in him forgetting his lines.
 He therefore tells Tracy to support Donald in his dreams since his father never did.
 After hearing of Jack's blunders, Donald is reluctant to accept his father's help until Jack recites his part in the school play.

-Finally, Jenna Maroney (Jane Krakowski) is excited about her relationship with Jenna impersonator Paul (special guest star Will Forte), believing that he is going to pop the question, although the question she has in mind is that of a sex tape.
+Finally, Jenna Maroney (Jane Krakowski) is excited about her relationship with Jenna impersonator Paul (Will Forte), believing that he is going to pop the question, although the question she has in mind is that of a sex tape.
 As it turns out, Paul wants to solidify their relationship and take it to the next level by inviting Jenna to meet his parents.
 This worries Jenna, who doesn't want to commit herself to a long term relationship and instead decides to break up with Paul.